alt-magick/Mage-The-Ascension/README.md

 # Mage: The Acension
 <BR>
 This is an alternate system of sphere magic for the World of Darkness.
 It replaces the spheres for Mage: The Ascension.<br><br>
-You can download the free PDF for the system at: https://www.storytellersvault.com/product/484905/Alternate-Mage-The-Ascension-Spheres?affiliate_id=4210968<br><br>
+You can download the free PDF for the system at:<br> https://www.storytellersvault.com/product/484905/Alternate-Mage-The-Ascension-Spheres?affiliate_id=4210968<br><br>
 There are 12 Spheres in this system that are divided into coincidental & vulgar magic.
 The first three levels of each sphere are limited to coincidental effects, and the highest levels of the sphere are divided into two levels of vulgar magic.<br><Br>
 The Twelve Spheres in alphabetical order are:<br><br> Control, Destruction, Feeling, Influence, Penetration, Production, Revelation, Restoration, Transformation, Travel, Understanding, and Vanishing.